project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

 ## Build APK from Git Repository
 Sunbird mobile app can be built from the main source code which lies at [project-sunbird](https://github.com/project-sunbird)/[sunbird-mobile](https://github.com/project-sunbird/sunbird-mobile).

-Sample properties file is kept inside buildConfig folder.
-This has to be renamed to sunbird.properties and appropriate avalues should be provided.
+Sample properties file is kept inside the buildConfig folder.
+You must renamed the <b>buildConfig folder</b> to <b>sunbird.properties</b> and provide appropriate values for the following parameter:

 **app_id**